KGrafton86/KGrafton86/README.md

 ENGAGE THESIS MODE.
 I’m researching hospital-acquired pneumonia and building an intervention to reduce its incidence.
 Give me anything on infectious diseases or rare diseases/conditions and I happily fall right down the research rabbit hole.
 Check out my presentation from the 2025 Wolfram Tech Conference on a part of my thesis project: [Natural Language Processing for Chest X-ray Findings](https://github.com/KGrafton86/NLP-chest-xray).

 ### DOGS!
 I love making practical things to solve problems, regardless of if they involve data.
 Check out my [Labrador Coat Colors Tool Prototype](https://github.com/KGrafton86/LabradorCoatColors) for an example.
-My currently-on-hold pet project (*pun intended*🐾) right now is turning this into a web application.
+My currently-on-hold pet project (*pun intended*🐾) is turning this into a web application.

 </br>